ramparvathaneni1/final-review/README.md

     ![](./assets/docker-psql.png)

-## Dockerfile for Node Express Backend
+### Dockerfile for Node Express Backend

-1. Note that inside the `express-todo-api`, we've renamed the node express todo app folder `backend`.
-2. Create a `Dockerfile` in the `express-todo-api/backend` folder: `touch Dockerfile`
+1. There's a `Dockerfile` in the `express-todo-api` folder.
+Modify it as follows:

     ```dockerfile
     FROM node:alpine